 Hear me now, believe me later.
-After a lengthy sabbatical, Hans and Franz returned to pump up Green Bay Packers quarterback Aaron Rodgers (he’ll need it after the Green Bay Packers missed the playoffs for the second straight year).
+After a lengthy sabbatical, Hans and Franz returned to pump up Green Bay Packers quarterback Aaron Rodgers during the offseason (he’ll need it after the Green Bay Packers missed the playoffs for the second straight year).

 HANS, FRANZ AND RODGERS

 Behind the Austrian duo’s bloated muscle suits, are Kevin Nealon and Dana Carvey reprising the roles they made popular on Saturday Night Live.

 Aside from pulling a military tank, and having Rodgers pull their water skis with a kayak, Hans and Franz have the star QB pump up his arms by working out on battle ropes comprised of an Austrian woman’s lengthy blond braids.

 The idea for the original Hans and Franz SNL sketch was spawned in 1987 in a Des Moines hotel room.
 Nealon was watching an interview with Arnold Schwarzenegger on Showtime and invited Carvey, with whom he was on a comedy tour, over to watch.
 The sketch made its debut in the first episode of season 13.

 Schwarzenegger took the SNL parody in good stride and made several appearances with Hans and Franz, including a season 17 visit to open episode 7.
 The transcript from that sketch follows: